Spinoco/fs2-kafka/README.md

 ## Features

-- Subscribe to topic / parition, with configurable pre-fetch behaviour.
+- Subscribe to topic / partition, with configurable pre-fetch behaviour.
 - Publish to topic / partition
 - Query metadata from kafka cluster
 - Query offset range for topic / partition